riya1606/firechat/README.md

-# Flash
+# FireChat
-It is a chatting application developed using flutter and firebase as the backend.
-It is extremely smooth and lets user register using their email id.
+FireChat is an innovative messaging application developed using Dart programming language, with Firebase serving as the robust backend infrastructure.
+This app facilitates seamless communication by utilizing email IDs as unique identifiers for users.
+Leveraging essential networking packages, FireChat ensures effective real-time messaging and connectivity for an efficient user experience.